Centerpoint-Gaming/timenite/README.md

 # Resources:
-- [Jekyll](https://jekyllrb.com) - Powered by Ruby, Jekyll is a static site generator, makes blogging more convinient.
+- [Jekyll](https://jekyllrb.com) - Powered by Ruby, Jekyll is a static site generator that makes blogging and re-using repeated codes more convenient.
 - [jQuery](https://jquery.com) - JS Library used to make the countdown.
 - [Bulma](https://bulma.io) - A CSS Framework that makes it easy with columns, spacing and everything in the front-end without touching CSS.